-The 1848 young head portrait sovereign was issued in 2 types; the small head and the large head.
+The 1848 Victoria Young Head sovereign was issued in 2 types; the small head and the large head.
 These 22 carat gold circulation coins were struck in coin alignment.

 N.B Pictures may not represent the grade of product purchased

 In 1848 two varieties of shield sovereigns were struck.
 The first type, series 1, were issued from 1838 to 1848 and has a smaller head in higher relief.
 The second type, series 2, were issued from 1848 to 1872, with a few gaps; this variation has a slightly larger head, in lower relief, and the reverse legends are repositioned.
-Both types of the 1847 Victoria young head portrait sovereigns were minted in London.
+A total of 2,246,701 of both types of the 1847 Victoria young head portrait sovereigns were minted in London.